-Danish authorities assess that the terror threat to Denmark remains ‘significant’.
-In its terror evaluation in February 2017, the Danish Security and Intelligence Service (PET) warned that there are individuals with the intent and capability to commit terrorist attacks in Denmark, but that the overall risk of an attack is limited.
+Danish authorities assess the terror threat remains ‘significant’.
+In its terror evaluation in January 2018, the Danish Security and Intelligence Service (PET) warned that there are individuals with the intent and capability to commit terrorist attacks in Denmark, but that the overall risk of an attack is limited.
 You can access more information on terrorism from the PET website.

 Civil unrest and political tension

 Isolated incidents of civil disturbance have occurred.
-In March 2017, protesters clashed with police in the Copenhagen suburb of Nørrebro on the ten-year anniversary of the demolition of a local left wing youth centre.
+In March 2017, protesters clashed with police in the Copenhagen suburb of Nørrebro on the ten-year anniversary of the demolition of a local youth centre.

 Avoid demonstrations and public gatherings as they may turn violent.
 Monitor the media for developments.
 If you are in an area affected by protests, follow the advice of local authorities.
 The Danish police force provides regular situational reporting via its website and social media.

-Copenhagen Police have set up stop-and-search zones in some areas of Copenhagen.
-These areas will be publically advised.
+Copenhagen Police have set up stop-and-search zones in some areas.
 This allows police officers to stop and question anyone.

-Denmark has a low incidence of serious crime.
+The serious crime rate is low.
 Pick-pocketing and trick thievery is increasing, particularly in tourist areas, hotel lobbies and on public transport around Copenhagen such as Copenhagen Central Station.
-Be vigilant and keep your personal belongings secure, especially at key tourist locations such as national landmarks, museums, railway stations, restaurants and other public places.
+Keep your personal belongings secure, especially at key tourist locations such as national landmarks, museums, railway stations, restaurants and other public places.
 Pickpockets and purse snatchers sometimes work together to target an individual.

 There have been a number of disturbances and confrontations with authorities in the neighbourhood of Christiania in Copenhagen.
 There is a strict 'no photography' policy in Christiania.
 There have been instances of tourists being assaulted and/or robbed for taking photographs.

 Money and valuables

 The currency is the Danish Krone (DKK).
-The Euro is not accepted in Denmark except in larger international shops and hotels.
+The Euro is not accepted except in larger international shops and hotels.